R4YLx/camera-shuffle/README.md

 1. Open `http://localhost:5173` in a web browser.
 2. Allow the browser to access your media devices when prompted.
 3. Enjoy experimenting with view transitions and media streams.

+## Deployed Version

+You can access the live version of the project [here](camera-shuffle.netlify.app).